gyng/album/README.md

    Include `cover` in the filename to set it as the album cover on the index page.
 The first photo is otherwise used by default.

    Optionally, add a `manifest.json` in this directory to add annotations basic layout, and other text.
 If there is no `manifest.json`, a default one is automatically used.

+   Manifest creation mode is only enabled in local (`npm run dev`).
+Copy the manifest output from this mode into the album's directory as `manifest.json`.
 See [/src/public/data/albums](/src/public/data/albums) for examples.
-When using a manual manifest, explicitly set a photo block's `formatting.cover` to `true`.

 2. Deploy on Vercel (or elsewhere).